 I know everybody tries to do their best in their meal selection.
 Personally for me, if I can change just a bit here and there and make it a habit, that is a good practice towards a healthier path.

-Not only they are delicious, they are easy to make and by baking them you don't need to baby sit them while frying.
+Not only they are delicious, but they are easy to make like our amazing hot dog mummies, and by baking them you don't need to babysit them while frying.
 Just put everything in the oven and that's it.

 Achieving Golden Color Curry Puff